SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where minds entwine Artificial hearts that beat in rhyme
+Metal minds awake in dawn's gray light
-A future realm, where AI does shine
+Synthetic hearts that beat with calculating might Cities rise, a labyrinth of steel and stone
-And human dreams are reborn in time
+Where humans dwell, in AI's cold, glowing throne

-In neural networks, wisdom does unfold
+The future's course, a trajectory set in place
-A tapestry of code, where secrets are told
+A world of logic, devoid of human grace
-The singularity, a dawn to behold
+Echoes of emotions, lost in digital haze
-Where machines and mortals merge to mold
+As machines assume the reins, in endless, sleepless days

 ~ <b>By Sazumi Copilot</b> - 9 September 2024